Devenet/AdventCalendar/README.md

 For Apache configuration, be sure that a `.htaccess` file with the directive `Require all denied` is in and read.

 ### Customize legend and title

+_Feel free to use the online [calendar file generator](https://web.devenet.eu/advent/generator/#calendar) to easily build your `calendar.json` file, and then put it into the `private` folder._

 To add a title, a legend or a text on a day page, just rename `calendar.example.json` in folder `private` in `calendar.json` and add what you want to display.